-Anita Luck is a partner with the firm specializing in municipal finance law in addition to her general municipal law, land use and successor agency to redevelopment law practice.
-She also recently served the City of Perris as Assistant City Attorney.
+Anita Luck is a Partner with the firm specializing in municipal finance law in addition to her general municipal law, land use and successor agency to redevelopment law practice.
 Ms. Luck advises public agencies on the formation of special districts, assessment districts, and community facilities districts, the adoption of special taxes, assessments, development fees and other innovative fees to assist cities in financing projects.
-Recently Ms. Luck was involved in forming one of the first community facilities districts to finance ongoing hazardous site maintenance on an old landfill being developed in the City of Carson.
+Ms. Luck was involved in forming one of the first community facilities districts to finance ongoing hazardous site maintenance on an old landfill being developed in the City of Carson.
 Ms. Luck is knowledgeable on election issues, issues relating to Proposition 218 and Proposition 26.
 Ms. Luck has participated in bond financings for assessment districts and community facilities districts.

 In her public finance practice, Ms. Luck is experienced in representing government entities as bond counsel in a variety of transactions, including the issuance of certificates of participation, general obligation, special tax revenue, utility and lease revenue bonds.
 Representative transactions include financings for a convention center, an airport, water facilities, special districts, redevelopment projects, major infrastructure, community facilities, non-profit corporations, low-income multifamily housing, and utility revenue financings.
 Ms. Luck has structured, negotiated and drafted a variety of bond, disclosure and security documents, including official statements, leases, trust indentures, loan agreements, letters of credit, deeds of trust, and escrow agreements.

-In her practice, Ms. Luck has represented the cities of Perris, Signal Hill, Carson, Lawndale, Bell and Irwindale, among others.
+In her practice, Ms. Luck has represented Arvin, Perris, Signal Hill, Carson, Lawndale, Bell, Madera Irrigation District and Irwindale, among others.
 Ms. Luck has also represented various other public entities in Los Angeles and Riverside counties.

 Ms. Luck graduated from the University of California Santa Barbara with a B.A. in Business Economics in 1990, and received her J.D. from Loyola Law School in 1998.
 While in law school, Ms. Luck externed for the Honorable William M. Byrne, Jr. and clerked for the State of California Attorney General’s Office.